dalebandoni/movie-library/README.md

 #### This is a small movie library app that uses the [OMDb API](http://www.omdbapi.com/)

+This project was built with HTML, CSS and Vanilla JS, it also uses Webpack and Babel.

 To run this on your machine, clone the repository and run the following commands:

 **to run in development mode**